-Post-concussion syndrome is a complex disorder in which a variable combination of post-concussion symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.
+Post-concussion syndrome is a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.

 Concussion is a mild traumatic brain injury, usually occurring after a blow to the head.
 Loss of consciousness isn't required for a diagnosis of concussion or post-concussion syndrome.
 In fact, the risk of post-concussion syndrome doesn't appear to be associated with the severity of the initial injury.